 - If someone hits your car and you are angry, don’t trade that day.

 - If your kids had bad grades at school and you are unhappy, don’t trade that day.

 - If you have a big debt and need money desperately, don’t trade at all until you solve that.

 All of these situations may put you out of control.
 If you can’t control yourself, then you shouldn’t be trading at all.

 Only trade when you are relaxed and when you have peace of mind.

 It’s important that you have absolutely no pressure to make money.

 You need to be aware that you don’t feel like you need revenge for something that happened in your personal life.
 That you don’t feel like you need vengeance after you had a strike of losing trades on the market.

-The market is not a place for retaliation or fight.
-If you fall on that error, you’ll much probably blow your account or at least have huge losses.
+The market is not a place for retaliation or fighting.
+If you fall on that error, you’ll probably blow your account or at least have huge losses.